DanialArab/Docker/README.md

 <a name="20"></b>
 ### Managing groups

-We use groups to manage permissions like all the users in the same group has the same permission.
+We use groups to manage permissions like all the users in the same group have the same permission.
 In the same way as with users, we have three commands:

 + groupadd
 + groupmod